ChanRathke/PortfolioSentinel/Documentation/Development.md

   ![image](https://github.com/user-attachments/assets/fa05e045-3bdf-430d-a629-f8d0f1d6fc1c)
 - With docker desktop running:
   - Navigate to the clone of the repository.
-  - either in file explorer or in the command terminal, run the file labeled `start.bat`. (run `backend.bat` for the backend, or `frontend.bat` for the frontend if you want to test them individually).
+  - Either in file explorer or in the command terminal, run the file labeled `start.bat`.
+    - If you want to test them individually: run `backend.bat` for the backend, or `frontend.bat` for the frontend.
+    - Note: These files will run the docker commands for you.
   - 2 seperate terminals will pop up, one for the front end and one for the backend.
-    - To view the frontend, click on the VITE localhost link that pops up in the terminal (should be `http://localhost:5173/`)
+  - To view the frontend, click on the VITE localhost link that pops up in the terminal
+    - It should look like this: `http://localhost:5173/`